mikependon/RepoDB.NET/pages/mappers/classmapper.md

 ---

 A mapper class that is used to map the class into its equivalent object in the database (i.e.: Table, View).
-This class is used as an alternative to [Map](/attribute/map) attribute.
+This class is used as an alternative to the [Map](/attribute/map) attribute.

 ### Methods

 Below are the methods available from this class.

-- `Add` - adds a mapping between the entity model and database object.
+- `Add` - adds a mapping between the class and the name of the database object.
-- `Clear` - clears all the entity model and database object mappings.
+- `Clear` - clears all the existing database object name mappings.
-- `Get` - gets the mapped name of the entity model.
+- `Get` - gets the existing mapped database object name of the class.
-- `Remove` - removes the exising mapping between the entity model identity and database object.
+- `Remove` - removes the exising database object name of the class.

-### Use-Cases

-You should use this class if you do not like to use the [Map](/attribute/map) attribute.
-Usually, the purpose of the usability is to make sure that the model is attribute-free and is not bound to a specific ORM.

-### How to use?
+### Usability

 To add a mapping, simply call the `Add()` method.